Oenothera drummondii

 Family: Onagraceae

-Plant Description: Hairy perennials to 75 cm high with upright to spreading, woody stems.
+Plant Description: Hairy perennial to 75 cm high with upright to spreading, woody stems.
 Leaves 1-7 cm long, mostly oblanceolate or obovate, grayish with soft pubescence, alternate, margins smooth.
 Flowers radial with 4 petals, in upper axils, the petals 2.5-4 cm long, yellow, fading to orange.
-Ovaries inferior
+Ovaries inferior.

-Occurrence: Common dunes of barrier islands, occasional along bay beaches.
+Occurrence: Common in dunes of barrier islands, occasionally found along bay beaches.

 Key to the species Oenothera is found in Plants of the Texas Coastal Bend by Roy L. Leyman, Ruth O’Brien, and Tammy White